Code of Community Standards

 - Victim Notification: victim(s) of the "Aggressive Behavior policy" will be notified in writing of the outcome of the Student Conduct Board Hearing.

-Failure to complete sanctions by their assigned due date and/or according to instruction may result in additional conduct proceedings, and/or the Associate Dean of Students placing a hold on the student's College record which affects their ability to register for classes.
-The Associate Dean of Students will lift the hold once sanctions are completed as originally instructed.
+Failure to complete sanctions by their assigned due date and/or according to instruction may result in additional conduct proceedings, and/or the Vice President for Student Life and Dean of Students placing a hold on the student's College record which affects their ability to register for classes.
+The Vice President for Student Life and Dean of Students will lift the hold once sanctions are completed as originally instructed.

 Below are guidelines for minimum sanctions for violations of the alcohol and drug policy.
-At the discretion of the Student Conduct Official, Student Conduct Board or Appeal Review Official(s) these sanctions can be modified or increased.
+At the discretion of the Community Standards Administrator, Community Standards Board, or Appeal Review Official(s) these sanctions can be modified or increased.

 - The costs of any substance abuse counseling, a substance assessment, and resulting treatment conducted off campus are the student’s responsibility.